Louka3/Louka3/README.md

 😄 Pronouns: He/Him

-🔭 I’m currently working on creating a portfolio page to showcase my projects!
+🔭 I’m currently working on making a personal library application!

-🌱 I’m currently learning about Angular
+🌱 I’m currently learning how to use Ruby on Rails!

 **How to reach me**:
 - LinkedIn: https://www.linkedin.com/in/louiskuczykowski/